awsdocs/amazon-personalize-developer-guide/doc_source/creating-batch-seg-job.md

 ## Creating a batch segment job \(AWS CLI\)<a name="batch-segment-cli"></a>

 After you have completed [Preparing and importing batch input data](batch-data-upload.md), you are ready to create a batch segment job using the following `create-batch-segment-job` code\.
 Specify a job name, replace `Solution version ARN` with the Amazon Resource Name \(ARN\) of your solution version, and replace the `IAM service role ARN` with the ARN of the IAM service role you created for Amazon Personalize during set up\.
 This role must have read and write access to your input and output Amazon S3 buckets respectively\.
+For `num-results` specify the number of users you want Amazon Personalize to predict for each line of input data\.

 Replace `S3 input path` and `S3 output path` with the Amazon S3 path to your input file and output locations\.
 We recommend using a different location for your output data \(either a folder or a different Amazon S3 bucket\)\.
 You can apply a filter to the recommendations added to the output JSON file\.
 For more information see [Filtering batch recommendations and user segments](filter-batch.md)\.